Sean-Fuhrman/seanfuhrman.com/README.md

 # Personal Website

-This is my person website V2.
+This is my person website.
 It is done in pure javascript/html/css.

-TODO:
- - Add contacts (gmail/ linkedin/ github)
- - Check for a11y